SciddhantoSinha/Email-Automation-Bot/README.md

 * UiPath Studio installed.
 * A Microsoft 365 account with Outlook access.
 * Access to the Outlook Inbox that will be processed.
-* Required UiPath packages installed.
+* The required UiPath packages installed.
 * Permission to access Microsoft 365 Outlook through UiPath.